 As social creatures, engaging in relationships with other people is sometimes considered to be a key element of happiness.
 These need not be romantic, and could be between friends, family and even work colleagues.

 Nurturing these relationships and taking the time to engage in social interactions every day can be incredibly beneficial to physical and mental health.
-Research from the Alzheimer's Society suggested that taking part in community based group activity may help to keep the brain healthy in later life.
+Taking part in community based group activity may help to keep the brain healthy in later life.
 For those who live with families, relationships may be found at home, but for those who live alone, community activities such as voluntary service groups, neighbourhood watch and political parties may provide opportunities for socialising.

 There's also the option of inviting people around for dinner parties and board games if leaving the house isn't your idea of a weekend well-spent!